Fact-Checked

 • How emotional investing damages returns

-• How disciplined investment advice protects you
+• How disciplined investment advice and financial advice protect you

 • Why structured retirement planning reduces behavioural risk